woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 # Getting started part 2: creating a web application

-_Note: Though it is not strictly necessary, we recommend reading [part 1 of the monero-javascript getting started guide](getting_started_p1.md) before learning about monero-javascript web application development._
+_Note: Though it is not strictly necessary, we recommend reading [part 1 of the monero-ts getting started guide](getting_started_p1.md) before learning about monero-ts web application development._

 ## Overview

-This guide describes a convenient method for downloading, building, and launching monero-javascript sample web applications in an application server.
+This guide describes a convenient method for downloading, building, and launching monero-ts sample web applications in an application server.
 The guide also explains how to convert the offline wallet generator from [part 1 of the getting started guide](getting_started_p1.md) to a web browser application.

 This guide is divided into three sections:
-1. [Creating a monero-javascript web application project](#creating-a-monero-javascript-web-application-project): A walkthrough of how to download and run the monero-javascript web application starter script, which automatically downloads, builds, and launches monero-javascript sample web applications in an application server.
+1. [Creating a monero-ts web application project](#creating-a-monero-ts-web-application-project): A walkthrough of how to download and run the monero-ts web application starter script, which automatically downloads, builds, and launches monero-ts sample web applications in an application server.
 2. [Modifying the offline wallet generator to display in a browser](#modifying-the-offline-wallet-generator-to-display-in-a-browser): Explains how to modify the offline wallet generator to display wallet attributes to an HTML page rather than the console.
 3. [Running the application on your own application server](#running-the-application-on-your-own-application-server): Describes how to run the web application on your own application server rather than the built-in Python server.

-## Creating a monero-javascript web application project
+## Creating a monero-ts web application project

 ### Required software